dple/dple.github.io/_posts/2023-12-11-exploring-ecc-ethereum.md

 ### Curve secp256k1

 The curve *secp256k1* is defined in Standards for Efficient Cryptography (SEC) [Certicom Research](https://www.secg.org/sec2-v2.pdf).
 Bitcoin and Ethereum use this curve for key generation and in the digital signature algorithm [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
-This is a Koblitz curve, that is a curve of form $y^2 = x^3 + B$, where $Bb$ is a small number.
+This is a Koblitz curve, that is a curve of form $y^2 = x^3 + B$, where $B$ is a small number.
 This special secp256k1 curve offers better performance in point additions and scalar multiplications.
 In particular, secp256k1 has the following parameters:

 - $p$ = FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFE FFFFFC2F = $2^{256} - 2^{32} - 2^9 - 2^8 - 2^7 - 2^6 - 2^4 - 1$